 27.8.4 The direction of a snap roll or spin is determined by the rotation on the roll axis.

-Clarification: Negative spins and snaps have a roll axis rotation in the opposite direction of the yaw axis rotation.
+Clarification: Negative spins and snaps have a roll axis rotation in the opposite direction of the yaw axis rotation, relative to the aircraft.